emad-elsaid/emad-elsaid.github.io/source/content/posts/projects files flame graph.md

 date: 2018-01-21T20:42:45+01:00
 ---

-Flame graphs are graphs of stack of steps over each other the define a call stack for an application, so an application probes your running application periodically and stores the call stack, then draw a graph out of it similar to the following:
+Flame graphs are graphs of stack of steps over each other they define a call stack for an application over time, so an application probes your running process periodically and stores the call stack, then draw a graph out of it similar to the following:

 ![Flame graph](http://www.brendangregg.com/FlameGraphs/cpu-mysql-updated.svg "Interactive flame graph")